© 2020 Baptist Health. All Rights Reserved.

 - Shortness of breath.

 Chest discomfort, especially with any of the other signs, is a signal to get help.
 Call 911 right away if you think you're having a heart attack, according to the National Heart, Lung, and Blood Institute (NHLBI).

 Knowing the signs of a heart attack is important for everyone.
 But according to the AHA and NHLBI, women are more likely than men to experience:

 - Unusual fatigue and weakness.

 Unfortunately, women often ignore their symptoms or delay getting help, according to the NHLBI.

-Even when women do go to the hospital, they are less likely than men to survive a heart attack.
-This may be due to delays in seeking treatment.
+That women are less likely than men to survive a heart attack may be due to delays in seeking treatment.
 Or it may be because women have smaller hearts and finer, more fragile blood vessels than men.

 Until recently, doctors themselves didn't understand women's risks.
 Early heart attack research was done mostly on men, and heart disease was considered to be a man's disease.

 But that is changing.
 The AHA and other health organizations have developed guidelines to make sure women are diagnosed and treated correctly.

 Understanding the risks for heart disease can help women protect themselves from heart attack.
 These risks include: